swent-epfl/mvp-prd/template/7-functional_requirements.md

 4. **Commenting System**: Users must be able to leave comments on posts.

 5. **Offline Mode**: Users must be able to see as much data as possible even when they are not online.
-Their user profile, own posts and comments and current challenges should be cached locally.
+Their user profile, own posts and comments and current challenges should be cached locally and always be accessible.

 6. **Voting System**: Users should be able to upvote or downvote posts and comments.

 7. **Posts and comments management**: Users should always be able see all of their own posts and comments, and delete them if they want to.
-Deleting a post automatically deletes all the comments and information related to it.
+Deleting a post automatically deletes all the comments and any information related to it.

 8. **Centauri Points**: Users gain Centauri points by completing challenges.
 These provide cosmetic improvements on their profile.
 Users can see how much points they have in their profile as well as in a leaderboard, where they can compare themselves to everyone.